 Each Motor Pool vehicle has an accident report form and an insurance ID card in the glove compartment with instructions on what the driver should do in case of an accident.
 The department that is paying for the use of the Motor Pool vehicle is responsible for the $500 deductible on a claim.
 Employees traveling on college business who lease a rental car should decline the additional insurance offered by car rental agencies.
 Employees should refer to the Official Travel Policy on Inside Davidson for more information.
 Insurance follows the automobile so, for an employee driving a personal car on college business, the personal insurance policy is primary.

 All outside vendors, contractors, and caterers that are working on campus must provide Davidson College with a Certificate of Insurance showing evidence of general liability coverage and naming Davidson College as additional insured on the policy.
-If a college department is asked to provide a Certificate of Insurance to an off-campus vendor or venue, please email Tammy Benshoof with 1) dates, description of event or activity, and coverage required and 2) complete mailing address and contact name, along with phone number and e-mail address, for the company or venue.
+If a college department is asked to provide a Certificate of Insurance to an off-campus vendor or venue, please contact the Office of Finance & Administration with 1) dates, description of event or activity, and coverage required and 2) complete mailing address and contact name, along with phone number and e-mail address, for the company or venue.
 A Certificate will be generated electronically and emailed to the department, usually within 24 hours.

-Davidson College employees traveling out of the country on college business, or faculty and students traveling on a Study Abroad program, are provided at no cost with international emergency travel assistance insurance through EIIA/Foreign Assist.
-Other travel benefits are available for employees through Human Resources.
-Please see Inside Davidson for more information.
+Davidson College employees traveling out of the country on college business, or faculty and students traveling on a Study Abroad program, are provided at no cost with international emergency travel assistance insurance through EIIA.

 Three summer programs sponsored by the college are provided with accident coverage for the summer campers.
 The policy covers July Experience, Day Camp at the Lake, and Freedom Schools.
 The insurance helps cover medical costs related to accidents that may occur to participants during camp.